ketangupta1/Elastic-Search/README.md

   The above query will search for the word "Blood" or "Father" If any word is present in the text that document will be the part of result.

 - Nested bool
-  Write a query: Title contains "Norm" OR "King" but NOT contains the word "Sized" OR "Shaman".
+  Write a query: Title contains "Norm" OR "King" but NOT contain the word "Sized" OR "Shaman".

       GET learn/_search
       {